For your first appointment call:0191 263 6200

 We have four members of the team who may work on your matter.
 Regardless of who works on your matter, they will be supervised by Paul Dodds, Partner and Head of Conveyancing.
-Paul Dodds is assisted by Michael Boyce, Solicitor, Rob Mason, Chartered Fellow of the Institute of Legal Executives (FCILEx), and Kate Mitchell, Legal Assistant.
+Paul Dodds is assisted by Michael Boyce, Solicitor, Rob Mason, Chartered Fellow of the Institute of Legal Executives (FCILEx), Kelly Brooks, Paralegal, and Megan Hughes, Paralegal.

 Paul Dodds – Partner